New Jersey

 Procedures: The procedures and criteria for expungement of juvenile adjudication records are the same as those that apply generally to conviction records, which are discussed in the preceding sections.
 The bars to expungement based on subsequent criminal history described in § 2C:52-14 (discussed above) also apply to juvenile adjudications, as does the bar in § 2C:52-13 that prohibits expungement for persons with pending charges.
 The effect of expungement is the same for juvenile adjudication records and for conviction records (discussed in subsection 1, supra).

-G. Judicial and Correctional Certificates
+G. Judicial and correctional Certificates

 A court at the time of sentencing, or thereafter a supervisory agency, may issue a COR evidencing rehabilitation “that suspends certain disabilities, forfeitures or bars to employment or professional licensure or certification that apply to persons convicted of criminal offenses.” § 2A:168A-7.
-Disabilities affected include public employment (other than law enforcement and certain other sensitive positions13) and professional/occupational or business licenses (other than law and mortgage loan origination and residential mortgage lender licenses).
+Disabilities affected include public employment (other than law enforcement and certain other sensitive positions12) and professional/occupational or business licenses (other than law and mortgage loan origination and residential mortgage lender licenses).
 A CGC is more limited, available only from the New Jersey Parole Board and targeted solely at relief from licensing barriers.

+The Parole Board maintains an application form and informational sheet about both certificates.
 According to a records request filed by CCRC, since the program began in 2009, the Board had received 114 applications for its CGC, but had only decided on 20, issuing 7 grants and 13 denials.
-Meanwhile, although the Board had received more COR applications, at 182 applications, it had rendered even fewer decisions, issuing just 4 grants and 3 denials.
+Although the Board had received more COR applications, at 182 applications, it had rendered even fewer decisions, issuing just 4 grants and 3 denials.
 The Board also revoked a COR in 2016 it had issued previously in 2011.
 A copy of the response to the records request is available at: https://ccresourcecenter.org/wp-content/uploads/2024/04/New-Jersey-Parole-Board-Certificates-OPRA.pdf

 Eligibility